TBSDrJ/Dynamixel-AX-12A/README.md

 #### `setAll()`
   * Inputs:
-    * method: A string, the name of an instance method that writes to the servo memory.
+    * `method`: A string, the name of an instance method that writes to the servo memory.
-    * value: The value to be written to all servos
+    * `value`: The value to be written to all servos
   * Return: A list, containing the value captured by each `setXXX()` method.
 These should be `None` for each motor that successfully set the value as intended.
   * Description: This will run the same `{setmethod}(value)` method on each servo.